 That gave a total of 40 + 10 + 20 + 205 == 275 ASR.Is.
 It is unclear if the earlier ASR.I machines were brought up to stage C specification.

 Centaurus engines did become available in quantity, leading to the "Warwick GR.II" for maritime patrol, powered by twin Centaurus VI engines providing 1,864 kW (2,500 HP) each.
-It had a single machine gun in the nose, a two-gun dorsal turret, and a four-gun tail turret, all with 7.7 millimeter guns.
+It had a single machine gun in the nose, a two-gun dorsal turret, and a four-gun tail turret, all with 7.7-millimeter guns.
 Normal bombload was 2,720 kilograms (6,000 pounds) of bombs, depth charges, or mines; a torpedo-bomber version was considered, but not built.
-132 GR.IIs were built, 14 of them being modified for weather reconnaissance and designated "Warwick GR.II.Met" -- though these 14 machines never saw squadron service.
+132 GR.IIs were produced, 14 of them being modified for weather reconnaissance and designated "Warwick GR.II.Met" -- though these 14 machines never saw squadron service.

 VICKERS WARWICK GR.II: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 29.49 meters 96 feet 9 inches wing area 93.46 sq_meters 1,006 sq_feet length 20.88 meters 68 feet 6 inches height 5.64 meters 18 feet 6 inches empty weight 14,120 kilograms 31,125 pounds MTO weight 23,245 kilograms 51,250 pounds max speed at altitude 420 KPH 260 MPH / 225 KT cruise speed 340 KPH 210 MPH / 185 KT service ceiling 5,790 meters 19,000 feet range 4,910 kilometers 3,050 MI / 2,650 NMI _____________________ _________________ _______________________

 The next production variant, the "Warwick C Mark III" transport, reverted to the Double Wasp.
 It was much like the Warwick C.I, but added a ventral cargo pannier -- trialed on an ASR.I -- plus a transparency under the nose for targeting paradrops.
-It could haul up to 24 equipped troops, though some were fitted out for VIP service, with seats for 8 to 10 passengers.
+It could haul up to 24 equipped troops, though some Mark IIIs were fitted out for VIP service, with seats for 8 to 10 passengers.
 A hundred were built and served with RAF Transport Command.

 There is mention of a "Warwick C Mark IV" with Centaurus engines, but it never flew.
 That meant the C.III was followed by the "Warwick GR Mark V", with: